‘It’s game-changing’: COVID-19 relief package to provide funding for local venues

 “I was thrilled, over the moon that the Save our Stages Act was included in this stimulus package,” said Gordon.

-The latest coronavirus relief package will have $15 billion carved out to go to venues, performing arts centers, museums and zzoos.
+The latest coronavirus relief package will have $15 billion carved out to go to venues, performing arts centers, museums and zoos.

 The bill will allow business owners to apply for grants to help support payments to employees and costs including rent, utilities and maintenance.

-“We have experienced a 100 percent loss of our earned revenue and about a 90 percent loss of our overall revenue,” said Gordon.
+“We have experienced a 100% loss of our earned revenue and about a 90% loss of our overall revenue,” said Gordon.

 Other venue operators are feeling the same pain of the past few months.